godotengine/godot-docs/getting_started/step_by_step/signals.rst

 a ``body_entered`` signal whenever the player's physics body enters its collision shape, allowing you to know when the player collected it.

-In the next section, :ref:`doc_your_first_game`, you'll build a complete game including several uses of signals to connect different game components.
+In the next section, :ref:`doc_your_first_2d_game`, you'll create a complete 2D game and put everything you learned so far into practice.